microsoft/ebpf-for-windows/docs/MultipleLoadNativeModule.md

 call to driver unload returns.
 Once this event is set, this thread will be unblocked and move to step 2.

 #### Misc.
 Changes
-1. ebpfcore will now maintain 2 hash tables to lookup the native modules.
+1. ebpfcore will now maintain 2 hash tables to look up the native modules.
 One hash table has service name as key, and another has module ID as key.
 2. Currently native module is deleted from hash table when ref count becomes 0, which is before the driver is unloaded.
 In this new design the native module should be deleted from the hash table only when the driver unload call has